 - Relationship between Asthma and Staphylococcus aureus

 - Multinational studies on the topic of Asthma and Staphylococcus aureus

 World Asthma Foundation: Can you talk about the relationship between Staph A and Asthma as a biomarker in early life?

 Rodney Dietert, PhD: Yes.
-There’s a multi-nation study that was done to look at the nasal microbiome in early life and they were measuring that two, four, six, nine months up through to two years and then look, among their cohorts, at asthma between ages 6 and 18.
+There’s a multi-nation study that was done to look at the nasal microbiome in early life.
+They were measuring that two, four, six, nine months up through to two years and then looked, among their cohorts, at asthma between ages 6 and 18.